Table of Contents

 But at the beginning, the positive reinforcement might be few and far between, and you might need *more* to keep you feeling motivated to do the work.

 Just because you work for yourself doesn’t mean you have to give up the good feelings that come from recognition and rewards.
-You can develop a customized plan of your own to help you stay positive.
+You can develop a customized plan of your own to reward yourself, because you deserve it!

-When you acknowledge yourself for your wins, you start running your business from a place of confidence, inner strength, and intuition — with less questioning and insecurity.
-And the good news is, you won’t depend on anyone else do it for you.
+When you acknowledge yourself, you start running your business from a place of confidence, inner strength, and intuition and you rely less on others to do it for you.

 So how can you build in a way to reward yourself for a job well done?
-Start with considering your goals, your timeline, and your desired results.
+Read on for some ideas.

-Here are 7 steps to reward and recognize yourself for your efforts:
+Here are 7 ideas on how to reward yourself in your business:

-1. Develop a file for client feedback and testimonials.
-Every time you get a piece of positive feedback, however small, whether via email, a phone call, or your feedback survey, store it in the folder.
+1. Develop a file for positive feedback.
+Every time you get a compliment or praise, however small, whether via email, a phone call, or your feedback survey, store it in the folder.
 Access this folder anytime you are feeling doubtful or unsure, or just want a pick-me-up.

-2. Ask clients for feedback, especially at the end of your work together.
+2. Regularly ask clients for feedback, especially at the end of your work together.
 It’s important to know what your clients loved or didn’t, how you helped them, and what impact you created.
 You might also gain insights that can help you serve new clients.
+And you may gain a willing testimonial!

 3. Jot down your daily accomplishments.
-Even if you don’t have clients yet, you’re probably still working your tail off, and you might not be feeling very good about it since you aren’t reaping the rewards (yet.)
-Did you complete a blog post or a new course outline?
+If you’re new to business, you’re probably working your tail off, but you might not have much to show for it.
+Instead of only celebrating clients, celebrate the completion of projects and tasks.
+Did you complete a course outline or a content plan?
 Maybe you had a successful mini-session or you reached out to a potential partner for a coffee date.
-Note all of your wins.
+Celebrate all of your wins.

 4. Start a gratitude list.
-At the end of every day, do a quick recap: What went well, what could have gone better, and most importantly, what are 3-5 things you are grateful for in that moment and why.
+At the end of every day, make a mental list of 3-5 things you are grateful for in that moment and why.
 Gratitude has been shown to make us happier human beings and keep you focused on everything that is going right.

-5. Define your reward immediately when you start a new project.
+5. Make a plan to celebrate your wins in advance.
 Choose your milestones and decide how you’ll celebrate them.
-(Don’t save rewards only for hitting your ideal goal!)
 Make sure whatever you choose is motivating and enjoyable for you.
-Most importantly, make the time for that reward once you hit the milestone.
+Most importantly, make the time for that reward once you hit the milestone, as well as every step along the way.
+(I.e., if your goal is 10 clients, don’t forget to celebrate every new client on the way to that goal!)

-6. Ask your fellow business owners or find an accountability partner to check in with you once a week to see what you can celebrate.
+6. Find a business bestie to celebrate your progress and wins with one another.
+Find a fellow business owner (or a coach!) who you can check in with regularly to share wins and celebrate.
 Being accountable to someone else — even when it’s simply recounting your wins — allows you to acknowledge and celebrate them.

 7. Give yourself a break.
 If you notice you’ve been going non-stop, full throttle for the last several days or weeks without rest, it’s time to give yourself a non-negotiable break.
 What can you do for 10-15 minutes today to reward yourself for your hard work?

-Rewarding and recognizing yourself is not selfish.
+Rewarding yourself in your business not selfish.
 In fact, when you work for yourself, it is necessary to keep you focused on the positive results and to keep moving forward.

 And don’t confuse developing your recognition plan with practicing self-care.
 Self-care and self-recognition work in tandem to help keep your thoughts, energy, and mood in check so that you can handle the highs and lows of entrepreneurship.